AVSLab/basilisk/docs/source/Support/bskKnownIssues.rst

 -------------
 - In Xcode, when editing ``vizInterface.c/h`` files, the protobuffer library is not properly found when opNav is included.
   The code compiles, but auto-completion etc. doesn't work in that module.
-- With Xcode 12, you cannot build basilisk with opNav enabled because there is an issue with zlib conan recipe.

 Version 1.8.4
 -------------